At a glance

 Signs and symptoms at 18 weeks pregnant

 Although every pregnancy is different, from around now, you will start to feel your baby move.
 Timings can be different for every mum-to-be so if you haven’t felt anything yet, don’t panic.
 In the early days your baby’s kicks don’t feel like kicks as such, many describe them as feeling like bubbles initially and they get stronger as time goes on, forming into kicks, punches, swooshes, flips and turns in time.
 Your unborn baby moving is an important sign that all is well.
 There are no set numbers of movements a woman should feel, but it is important that you learn to recognise your baby's normal pattern of movements so you know what feels normal for your baby.
-Find out more about Tommy’s #movementsmatter information on the importance of fetal movement in pregnancy and find out how you can get to know your own baby’s pattern of movements.
+Find out more about Tommy’s #movementsmatter information and how you can get to know your own baby’s pattern of movements.

 Swollen feet and ankles

 In simple terms, it is swelling in your body, usually your ankles and feet.
 Oedema is caused because your body is holding on to more fluid than usual common in lower legs, ankles, feet it can also occur in your face, hands and arms.
-If you are suffering with swelling, you can visit your GP who may well advise resting with your legs higher than your hips and increasing your exercise to boost circulation as well as resting and putting your feet up when you can, avoid standing for a long time, wear comfortable shoes and socks, stay hydrated and active.
+If you are suffering with swelling, try resting with your legs higher than your hips and increasing your exercise to boost circulation (as well as resting and putting your feet up when you can).
+Avoid standing for a long time, wear comfortable shoes and socks, stay hydrated and active.
 If you are suffering badly, there is the option to wear special maternity support tights that can also help to reduce swelling.

 Watch our videos below on: